atmospheric pressure/barometric pressure

 Cooling degree-days for a given day are the number of degrees Celsius that the mean temperature is above 18 °C. If the temperature is equal to or less than 18 °C, then the number will be zero.
 For example, a day with a mean temperature of 20.5 °C has 2.5 cooling degree-days; a day with a mean temperature of 15.5 °C has zero cooling degree-days.
 Cooling degree-days are used primarily to estimate the air-conditioning requirements of buildings.

-Depending on individual climate observing programs and climate element, weather observations at a climate station are recorded at three basic intervals:
+Depending on individual climate observing programs and climate elements, weather observations at a climate station are recorded at three basic intervals:

 - Hourly: indicates data values for observations taken on an hourly basis.

 - Daily: indicates data values for observations taken once in a 24-hour period or derived from hourly data values.

 - Monthly: are averages for each month, derived from daily data values.